GTPB/ELB19F/pages/objectives_prerequesites.md

 ---
 layout: page
 title: Learning Objectives
-description: Description of ELB18S learning objectives
+description: ELB18S learning objectives and Pre-requisites
 ---

-## Learning Objectives
+# Learning Objectives

 The operation of the various programs used in the exercises will be explained, but only to the extent that allows a user to select parameters intelligently and to interpret results.